minvws/hapi-fhir-jpaserver-starter/README.md

 }
 ```

-6. If you do get a correct result back then try if [timeline service](http://localhost:8500/) works as well
+7. If you do get a correct result back then try if [timeline service](http://localhost:8500/) works as well
-7. Use for the BSN the input: `123456789` This will load the created patient
+8. Use for the BSN the input: `123456789` This will load the created patient

+### Review
+* Addresses database received a new endpoint, pointing to this HAPI.
+* The pseudonyms  database contains three extra pseudonyms from three providers, Timeline service, HAPI, referral service.
+* In the referrals database, a row is added with a pseudonym, URA that corresponds with the addresses DB and with data domain set to beeldbank.

 ### Setting properties
 In the [application.yaml](src/main/resources/application.yaml) file, you can configure most server and HAPI settings, enable or disable components, and set custom resource providers and interceptors.